 Tip # 5 – Sell an Old Costume

 Since last year’s costume is only gently used, consider selling it!
 Facebook groups often offer a place to sell items.
 Someone in your area might be looking to save on a popular style that you used last year.
 They will find exactly what they are looking for at a discounted price, and you will make a few extra dollars to put toward this year’s attire.
+Of course, you can also donating old costumes to Goodwill.

 When you look back at Halloween you will remember the excitement of racing your toddler in the wagon through the neighborhood or the adorable photo you snapped of your youngest sneaking candy out of her brother’s candy bucket.
 In the long run it will not matter how much you spent on the costume.